El Salvador: El Borbollon

 Add to Wishlist

 • A sweet caramel runs throughout this cup, with the soft sweetness of nectarine and orange adding complexity.
-The caramel carries through into the aftertaste, where it’s joined by a delicate raspberry
+The caramel carries through into the aftertaste, where it’s joined by a delicate raspberry.

-The Borbollon motto: "We appreciate the richness of every step of the coffee process and we strive for perfection throughout it."
+The El Borbollon motto: "We appreciate the richness of every step of the coffee process and we strive for perfection throughout it."

 - F. Eduardo Alvarez

-With eyes set on traceability and corporate social responsibility, Borbollon are committed to helping reform the environmental and social issues in the region.
+With eyes set on traceability and corporate social responsibility, Borbollon are committed to helping reform environmental and social issues in the region.
 Alongside diligent hard work and great farm management, the Alvarez family have long played a part in community welfare including fighting malnutrition among children in nearby areas, operating a health clinic, and providing free schooling for children on local farms.

 On the farm, pickers are trained to only select the ripest cherries.
-They selectively pick only the cherries that are at the peak of their maturity, leaving green and unripe ones to further maturation and be harvested later.
+They selectively pick only the cherries that are at the peak of their maturity, leaving green and unripe ones for further maturation to be harvested later.
 This is much more labour-intensive and skilled than simple strip harvesting but essential for high quality results.
-Upon receipt of the coffee cherries at the mill, coffee is separated by farm and/or quality.
-The whole cherries to be Naturally processed are dried on clay patios until they reach their appropriate humidity level.
-The dried cherries are then stored in wooden silos or bags where they rest until they are hulled.
-After being hulled, they clean the beans once more so they can be bagged and prepared to export.

 • Country: El Salvador